SirMorfield/ts_init/README.md

 A template repository for TypeScript projects.

+# Features

+- eslint
+- eslint caching
+- prettier
+- Lining check in github pipeline
+- pre-commit hook for linting
+- containerized by docker
+- Pushes image to container registry on merge to master
+- Watchtower to automatically pull latest image from container registry
+- ES module

 # TODO

-- Caching eslint
-- Caching in dockerfile
-- Add docker compose
-- Caching in docker compose
+- Caching in docker (compose)
-- install on merge to master script
+- Maybe run pipeline locally